r-langas/2212_Project/README.md

 ## Controller
 The Controller will mediate between the View and Model and perform all the functional logic.
-The user interacts wil the GUI, which will route to a function in the Controller to perform any logic.
+The user interacts with the GUI, which will route to a function in the Controller to perform any logic.
-The Controller can then access the Model when it wants to modify or access data.
+The Controller can then access the Model when it wants to modify or access data, the controller will then go back to the View to dynamically display pet stats.